Saint Dominic in Soriano

-Saint Dominic in Soriano (San Domenico in Soriano; Santo Domingo en Soriano) was a portrait of Saint Dominic (1170–1221) painted in 1530.
-It is an important artefact in the Dominican friary at Soriano Calabro in southern Italy.
-It was believed to be of miraculous origin, and to inspire miracles.
+Saint Dominic in Soriano (San Domenico in Soriano; Santo Domingo en Soriano) was a portrait of Saint Dominic (1170–1221) kept in the Dominican friary at Soriano Calabro in southern Italy.
+It is known to have been present at the friary from the early 17th century.
+According to legend the painting had been delivered to Soriano Calabro in 1530 by a delegation from heaven, and was associated with many miracles.
 It was the subject of a Roman Catholic feast day celebrated on 15 September from 1644 to 1913.
 Its miraculous origin was the subject of several 17th-century paintings.
 Several ecclesiastical buildings have been named after it.